dyammons/Canine_Leukocyte_scRNA/README.md

 The proccessed dataset is avaliable for browsing via the UCSC Cell Browser portal.
 Using the portal you can explore feature expression throughout the dataset as well as obtain the transcriptomic signatures of each cell type though an interactive webpage.

-Note: the cell type gene lists on UCSC Cell Browser are ordered by P value in descending order by default, you can toggle it to ascending to get the enriched markers at the top of the list.
-I will update if/when the default setting is modified.

 Link to the dataset: https://canine-leukocyte-atlas.cells.ucsc.edu